uvalib/monorepo/src/authorTitleIndex.md

 Schnitzler, Arthur, *Bertha Garlan* (1918) 38

-Schnitzler, Arthur, *Reigen, The Affairs of Anatol and Other Plays*n(1933) 30
+Schnitzler, Arthur, *Reigen, The Affairs of Anatol and Other Plays* (1933) 30

 Schopenhauer, Arthur, *Philosophy* (1928) 165